 Though Dr. Gerson specifies about 18 months in A Cancer Therapy: Results of 50 Cases

 , with today’s more toxic environment we are finding patients need to be on the therapy for at least two years, and in many cases three.
+In some cases, we’ve seen patients who have needed to remain on the Gerson Therapy for as long as five years.
 Non-malignant diseases such as arthritis and Lupus fall on the shorter end of that scale, while advanced cases of cancer fall closer to the three year range.